Sweet Potato Cinnamon Rolls

 Prevent your screen from going dark as you follow along.

-1. To make the dough: In the bowl of a stand mixer, whisk together the water, sugar, buttermilk, potato purée, eggs, and butter.
+1. To make the dough: In the bowl of a stand mixer, whisk together the water, sugar, potato purée, butter, buttermilk, and eggs.

 2. Attach the mixer’s dough hook.
-Set the mixer speed to low and stir in the lesser amount of flour (5 1/2 cups, 660g), the salt, and the yeast.
+Set the mixer speed to low and stir in the lesser amount of flour (5 1/2 cups, 660g), the yeast, and salt.

 3. Increase the speed to medium-low and knead the dough until it completely pulls away from the sides of the bowl, incorporating more flour (if necessary) a tablespoon or two at a time every 30 to 60 seconds.